xalima99/fbClone/README.md

-This project is a minimal implementation of a social networking app that clones the core features of facebook.
+This project (NOMAD) is a minimal implementation of a social networking app that clones the core features of facebook.
 Visit the Live Url https://social-1b384.web.app/ .

 It explores functionalities like: